High School Instructor Checklist

 - Attend any required meetings or training sessions for dual credit instructors held by MSSU.

-- Work directly with the MSSU Bookstore and the high school dual credit coordinator to determine a textbook adoption and delivery plan.
+- Using the textbook order form, work directly with the MSSU Bookstore and the high school dual credit coordinator to determine a textbook adoption and delivery plan.
 Inform the Office of Academic Outreach of the plan.

 - Know your course registration number(s) (CRN) for the courses you plan to teach.